 "The story Vanakkam - No Way Back is authentic, heart-wrenching and written with much empathy and sensitivity; a delight to read."

-I was born in Australia in 1967 and now live happily with my husband and three teenage children in Switzerland.
+Barbara Gunasekaram was born in Australia in 1967 and now lives happily with herhusband and three teenage children in Switzerland.

-As well as being a passionate writer, I also love being a mother and wife, working as a playgroup teacher and spending time in my garden and in nature.
+As well as being a passionate writer, she also love being a mother and wife, working as a playgroup teacher and spending time in her garden and in nature.

 WEDNESDAY 15th NOVEMBER 2017 at 18.30